BioBoost/object-oriented-programming-using-java/05_making_decisions/readme.md

 | < | less than |
 | <= | less than or equal to |

+Note how two equality signs `==` are used to test if two values are equal, while a single sign `=` is used for assignment.
+Using a single sign for a comparison is a mistake often made by beginning programmers.

-Since a conditional statement actually produces a single `true` or `false` result, this result can actually be assigned to a variable of type `boolean`.
+Since a conditional expression actually produces a single `true` or `false` result, this result can be assigned to a variable of type `boolean`.

-Let's take a look at some examples of comparison operators:
+Take a look at the code below, which contains some examples of comparison operations:

 ```java
 int a = 4;